Do you want more traffic, leads, and sales?

 First, you had to run the various tools.
-Next, you had to extract the information needed from each of the tools.
+Next, you had to extract the information needed from each tool.
 And finally, since the tools all had different ways of formatting the information, you had to reformat everything to make it presentable.

 You can imagine how long these sorts of audits used to take.
 We’d easily spend 3-4+ hours running tools, compiling the information, and formatting it into a professional presentation.
 Does any of this sound familiar?

 This brings us to the next point…

-For starters, you needed to pay for multiple tools in order to provide a comprehensive audit.
-But what ended up being even more expensive, was the hours our team members had put into creating the audits.
-I am sure those of you who have done manual audits or delegated it to your team, have experienced how laborious and costly it ends up being.
+For starters, you needed to pay for multiple tools to provide a comprehensive audit.
+But what ended up being even more expensive was the hours our team members had put into creating the audits.
+I am sure those who have done manual audits or delegated them to your team have experienced how laborious and costly it is.
 Sure we got paid well if the audits were part of a project discovery or consultation session deliverable.
-What really sucked was when we spent hours creating these audits as part of our sales prep and it did not lead to us closing the deal.
+What sucked was when we spent hours creating these audits as part of our sales prep, which did not lead to us closing the deal.
 Does this sound familiar?
-Keep reading till the end to learn how we now do sales prep in 5-10 minutes, and wow our prospects with a website audit report.
+Keep reading till the end to learn how we now do sales prep in 5-10 minutes and wow our prospects with a website audit report.

 But that’s not all.
 Here’s another problem…

-Most auditing software creates reports that are of value and interest to web professionals and SEOs like yourself.
+Most auditing software creates reports of value and interest to web professionals and SEOs like yourself.
 But if you present the information as-is to your client, you will be overwhelming them with jargon that they will not understand.

 So, how do you solve that problem?
 You got it – you spend even more time and money rewriting the reports so that they convey the benefits and value to your clients.